 i.
 Sub-County.
 I first stratify by the three sub-counties (Suna East, Suna West and Uriri) included in the sample.
-This is to control for geographic endowments and the type of agriculture practiced, along with other unobserved regional differences.
+This is to control for geographic of local coordinators.

-of local coordinators.
 My local partner was uncomfortable with over-inviting people to information sessions given the cost and inconvenience of coming to sessions, and the cost of potentially paying many extra respondents was a concern.
+A particularly prescient concern was potential resentment from invited respondents whose villages were assigned to treatment but who were not included and were not matched with a subsidized watchman.